 International Relations: European Studies is a 3-year study program.
 To graduate, students must accumulate 90 US credits (180 ECTS credits) by completing 30 courses.

-Below, you can find a list of courses and modules for the B.A. in Humanities and Social Sciences: Politics and Society.
+Below, you can find a list of courses and modules for the B.A. in Humanities, Society and Culture: Politics and Society.

 On top of that students are also required to complete the Thesis Seminar, Internship, and Thesis module.